kurt-hectic/blog/_posts/2025-05-10-wdqms-brief-history.markdown

 In 2024, the TT-WDQMS became the Expert Team on the Observations Data Quality Monitoring System (ET-ODQMS) and moved under the Standing Committee on WMO Integrated Processing and Prediction System (SC-WIPPS), for better alignment with other NWP center related activites.
 The Tokyo meeting of ET-ODQMS in October 2024 was the first time the team saw each other in person, having met only virtually since 2019.
-China Meteorological Administration (CMA) and The Bureau of Meteorology (BoM) nominate experts to the team and express their intention to become WDQMS monitoring centers in 2023 and 2024 respectively.
+China Meteorological Administration (CMA) and The Bureau of Meteorology (BoM) nominated experts to the team and expressed their intention to become WDQMS monitoring centers in 2023 and 2024 respectively.
 At the Tokyo meeting, important decisions on a timeliness template definition, the harmonization of the legacy CBS-led observations quality monitoring and the WDQMS process as well as the formalization of WDQMS monitoring centers as WIPPS centers were taken.